R4j4t-Singh/Calculator/README.md

 # Calculator
-Normal Calculator
+Simple Calculator,
-For beginners
+For beginners ,
-Modify calculator.cpp according to you.
+Only C